1

 LNG Dependence in a Mounting Energy Crisis and Renewable Energy

 As Asian countries search for less expensive energy supplies, the reality of the crisis is proving costly.
 Fuel-switching choices and the underutilisation of LNG terminals are causing serious delays and cancellations of new LNG import projects.
+There is power shortage in the Philippines.

 For the time being, however, Asia’s dependence on gas is putting poorer countries in a fragile position.
 Not only are the rising LNG prices slowing development, but they are also having real-world effects on people’s lives.